 Credit: Courtesy of Pindar Vineyards

 This popular winery in Peconic on Long Island’s North Fork is known for great wine and its vibrant field of sunflowers.
-The winery, which won this year’s Governor’s Cup for its 2019 Gewurztraminer—a slightly sweet white wine—allows visitors to sample the wines in their tasting room, or to purchase a bottle and enjoy a picnic on the grounds, surrounded by lovely sunflowers and grape vines.
+The winery, which won the Governor's Cup in 2021 for its 2019 Gewurztraminer—a slightly sweet white wine—allows visitors to sample the wines in their tasting room, or to purchase a bottle and enjoy a picnic on the grounds, surrounded by lovely sunflowers and grape vines.

 Take a walk down Tinker Street in the town of Woodstock and you’re sure to see a range of colors, from LGBTQ-friendly rainbow flags to tie-dye shirts hanging in storefront windows to flowers lining the streets.
 The quaint town is home to an artistic community, so expect street art as well as exhibitions at galleries and arts spaces that add to the festive feeling.